-- 28. Bar notified the Authority in February 2011 of the appointment of Apro as its AR.
+- 27. Mr Redgrave notified the Authority in February 2011 of the appointment of Apro as Bar's AR.
 Bar did not, however, have an AR agreement with Apro.
-Bar and Apro had common directors.
+Bar and Apro had common directors, including Mr Redgrave.
 The original intention was that Bar would undertake the broking side of the business with Apro effectively acting as a separate underwriter.
 However, in time, the distinction between Bar and Apro became blurred.
-Bar and Apro acted as one entity with the same offices, management and directors. - 29.
+Bar and Apro acted as one entity with the same offices, management and directors. - 28.
 Apro's role was effectively to act as a vehicle to facilitate liaison with wholesale brokers, who would not want to deal with a rival broker (Bar) directly, which was why the Offer Letter was sent on Apro-headed paper.
-However, in effect, there was no distinction between Bar and Apro. - 30.
+However, in effect, there was no distinction between Bar and Apro. - 29.
 Bar was, in any event, responsible for communicating and approving financial promotions sent by its AR, Apro in accordance with ICOBS 1.1.1R and ICOBS 2.2.2R.
-Bar should have taken reasonable steps to ensure that such communications or financial promotions were clear, fair and not misleading.

-The Offer Letter

-- 31. Bar, through its AR, Apro, sent the Offer Letter between late May/early June 2013 to most of its Solicitor Customers or to the brokers who had introduced those customers to Bar.
-The Offer Letter, among other things, stated that: - a) Balva had been "temporarily suspended"; - b) Bar/Apro had made "alternative arrangements" with Berliner; - Berliner had "agreed to honour all quotations previously offered by [Balva] securing all discounted premiums accepted last year on either the 1 or 2 year deal"; - Bar/Apro remained "very confident that Balva's position will change"; - e) Bar/Apro was "suggesting [to its Solicitor Customers that] the current Balva policy will be cancelled from 1st June and a new policy with Berliner be incepted on the same day to run continuously to 30th September 2013"; and - f) Bar/Apro would "be including an automatic extension to the policy effective 1^{st} October 2013 to either 30^{th} September 2014 or 30^{th} April 2015". - 32.
+Mr Redgrave should have taken reasonable steps to ensure that communications or financial promotions were clear, fair and not misleading as he was the main decision maker and ultimately responsible for Bar and Apro; he also drafted and signed the Offer Letter. - 30.
+Bar, through its AR, Apro, sent the Offer Letter between late May/early June 2013 to most of its Solicitor Customers or to the brokers who had introduced those customers to Bar.
+The Offer Letter, among other things, stated that: - a) Balva had been "temporarily suspended"; - b) Bar/Apro had made "alternative arrangements" with Berliner; - Berliner had "agreed to honour all quotations previously offered by Balva securing all discounted premiums accepted last year on either the 1 or 2 year deal"; - d) Bar/Apro remained "very confident" that Balva's "position will change";

+- e) Bar/Apro was "suggesting [to its Solicitor Customers that] the current Balva policy will be cancelled from 1st June and a new policy with Berliner be incepted on the same day to run continuously to 30th September 2013"; and - f) Bar/Apro would "be including an automatic extension to the policy effective 1st October 2013 to either 30th September 2014 or 30th April 2015". - 31.
 Over 900 of Bar's Solicitor Customers agreed to this arrangement.